 - If you are looking for information regarding criminal and civil litigation you may visit the Prothonotary’s Office .

-- If you are trying to retrieve copies of filed deeds, wills, and POA’s, you may visit the Register & Recorder’s Office.
+- If you are trying to retrieve copies of marriage or birth certificates, filed deeds, wills, and POA’s, you may visit the Register & Recorder’s Office.
 The R & R is authorized to promulgate his or her own fee structure under Pennsylvania Law (subject to statutory limits).

 Open Records (Right-to-Know) requests for that other than listed above may be made to the County’s Open Records Officer (Chief Clerk Pam Matve) in person, by mail, by fax, or by email.
 Please use this printable PDF Request Form or use the form below to submit a request.